genome21/CDU/TECHNICAL_PAPER.md

 - **Code updates**: As dependencies are updated, developers may need to modify their code to accommodate changes, such as updating APIs or replacing deprecated features.
 This can be a time-consuming process, especially when dealing with complex or extensive changes.
 - **Balancing priorities**: In CDU, developers must strike a balance between keeping dependencies up-to-date and focusing on feature development or other tasks.
 This can be a challenge, particularly in fast-paced development environments where resources are limited and priorities must be carefully managed.

-In summary, while CDU offers several benefits, it also presents potential challenges related to application stability and increased maintenance effort.
+In short, while CDU offers several benefits, it also presents potential challenges related to application stability and increased maintenance effort.
 It's essential to weigh these factors when considering whether to adopt CDU in your development process, and to implement strategies to mitigate these risks if you choose to do so.

 # Legal, Security, and Human Resources Aspects